jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 category: support
 ---

+<p class="tldr"><strong>A little TL;DR, since this post ballooned in length a
+little:</strong> I've been having a bunch of conversations with other support folks about using engineers to help do support.
+Seems like an issue lots of companies at our stage are working through.
+At Wistia, our support team is developing it's dev skills instead.
+I chat about the major benefits (as I see them) below.</p>

 A few weeks ago, Chase Clemons invited me to join him on Support Ops, his weekly podcast.
 It was a ton of fun - Chase is well versed on the topic, so we could talk openly about challenges we faced and how we were overcoming